- Course: Energy and Environment MSc

 The course has, as expected, been a challenge.
 However, skills that have been invaluable and are arguably more important – such as organisation and personal development – have become essential.
 The course has given me a feeling of self-belief and determination, these are the qualities that I hope to carry on into employment.

 What would you say to students coming to do the same course?

-I would recommend this course to undergraduates if they want a career in energy, especially if like myself, their background isn't in engineering or energy.
-There is a sufficient support network there to help if you need it and it can be incredibly rewarding.
+I would recommend this course to undergraduates if they want a career in energy.
+Especially if – like myself – their background isn't in engineering or energy.
+There is a sufficient support network to provide help if you need it and it can be incredibly rewarding.